Hardwaregore/Manager/README.md

 # ssh-mgr
-A password manager built with bash
+A password manager built with bash and sql

 # How to install: